HCS Score

 Overall HCS Score: 89 out of 100 — Halal

-VeChain (VET) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 89 out of 100 — one of the stronger scores in our analysis series.
+VeChain (VET) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 89 out of 100, one of the stronger scores in our enterprise blockchain analysis series.

-It serves a legitimate and genuinely valuable technological purpose — providing enterprise blockchain infrastructure for supply chain management, product authentication, and logistics verification.
+It serves a legitimate and genuinely valuable economic purpose through supply chain integrity, product authentication, sustainability tracking, and enterprise data verification infrastructure.
 It operates without built-in interest mechanisms.
-It provides real utility through deployed enterprise systems across major global industries — earning perfect scores on both Underlying Business Activity and Utility and Real Use.
+It earns perfect scores on both Underlying Business Activity and Utility and Real Use, reflecting nearly a decade of genuine production deployments at Walmart China, BMW, DNV, and across multiple industries globally.

-For Muslim investors looking for enterprise blockchain infrastructure with genuine long-term deployment proven across multiple major industries, strong alignment with Islamic commercial ethics, and strong Sharia compliance fundamentals — VeChain is one of the most distinctively mission-aligned and operationally proven halal options in the current market.
+For Muslim investors seeking enterprise blockchain infrastructure with a proven decade-long deployment record, direct alignment with Islamic commercial values around honest dealing and supply chain accountability, and strong Halal compliance fundamentals, VeChain is one of the most distinctively mission-aligned options in our analysis series.

 Guaranteed Interest